 Independent research carried out by BBN Media in previous years demonstrated a high level of compliance with the requirements of the Code.
-The Monitoring Body therefore decided that while continuing to require information from the contractor on a quarterly basis, independent monitoring would only be carried out once each year (in December).
-This report will cover the research carried out in December 2009 which was considered by the Monitoring Body in February 2010.
+The Monitoring Body has previously decided that while continuing to require information from the contractor on a quarterly basis, independent monitoring would only be carried out once each year (in December).
+This report will cover the research carried out in December 2010 which was considered by the Monitoring Body in January 2011.

 The survey covered eighteen films.
-Eleven were non-proscribed (alcohol advertising permitted) and seven were proscribed (no alcohol advertising permitted).
+Seven were non-proscribed (alcohol advertising permitted) and eleven were proscribed (no alcohol advertising permitted).

-Of the eleven non-proscribed films, seven contained alcohol advertisements but were within the threshold of 25% of available time.
+Of the seven non-proscribed films, four film reels contained alcohol advertisements but were within the threshold of 25% of available time.